MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 ```

 #### Customer Rewards Ext.
 Mgt. codeunit object
 The 50101 **Customer Rewards Ext.
 Mgt.**  codeunit encapsulates most of the logic and functionality required for the Customer Rewards extension.
 This codeunit contains examples of how we can use events to react to specific actions or behavior that occur within our extension.
-In this sample extension, there is there need to make a call to an external service or API to validate activation codes entered by the user.
+In this sample extension, there is the need to make a call to an external service or API to validate activation codes entered by the user.
 Typically, you may do this by defining procedures that take in the activation code and then make calls to the API.
 Instead of using that approach, we use events in AL. Let us look at the following code from the codeunit.

 ```
     // Activates Customer Rewards if activation code is validated successfully